JW-1211/S25Project/README.md

 **4-3.** Finally, they will participate in a quiz to check their learning(also via app).

-**5.** Using Speech-To-Text, students will create sentences of their own that can serve the dual purpose of checking their pronunciation as well as encouraging creative writing and real-world application.
+**5.** Using a Speech-To-Text applicaiton, students will create sentences of their own that can serve the dual purpose of checking their pronunciation as well as encouraging creative writing and real-world application.